Preserving Zanzibar's natural heritage for future generations

 As Zanzibar's only national park, we are committed to protecting the rare Zanzibar red colobus monkey and other endemic species, preserving the delicate mangrove ecosystems, and maintaining the ecological balance of this precious natural habitat.

 Our work focuses on three key pillars: conservation, education, and sustainable tourism.
+Through these pillars, we've created a model that benefits both nature and the local communities.

-Guiding principles that shape our conservation efforts
+Guiding principles that shape our conservation efforts and drive our mission forward

-Promoting eco-tourism practices that minimize environmental impact while maximizing educational value and financial support for conservation programs.
+Promoting eco-tourism practices that minimize environmental impact while maximizing educational value and financial support for long-term conservation programs.

 Engaging local communities in conservation efforts through education programs, sustainable livelihood initiatives, and equitable benefit-sharing from tourism revenue.